msk2000/UAV-Simulator/README.md

 ## Current Status

-**Incomplete:** The project is currently in an incomplete state due to data loss.
-The most recent source code was unfortunately lost, but a primitive, underdeveloped version has been recovered and will be uploaded here.
+**Active Development:** The project is currently being actively developed.
+While a recent data loss occurred, I've managed to recover a primitive version of the simulator, which will serve as a foundation for ongoing improvements.
+Stay tuned for regular updates as we enhance features and functionalities!

 ## Recent Changelog: